adhitama19/260CT-Group/README.md

 Our goals:

 1. Make an account adding, deleting and editing function set.
+(Martin)

 2. Make an accounts database.
 (Kelly)